-The Systematic Withdrawal Plan is also available for the National Bank Strategic Portfolios, National Bank Managed Portfolios and NBI Private Wealth Management (except for the U.S. Income and Growth Profile).
+The Systematic Withdrawal Plan is also available for the NBI Private Wealth Management (except for the U.S. Income and Growth Profile).

-In the case of the National Bank Strategic Portfolios, a minimum of \$20,000 must be invested in your Strategic Portfolio when the program is set up.
-In the case of National Bank Managed Portfolios, a minimum of \$100,000 must be invested in your Managed Portfolio when the program is set up.
 In the case of the NBI Private Wealth Management Service, a minimum of \$250,000 must be invested in your portfolio when the program is set up.
-For further information about these services, please see the Portfolio rebalancing services - National Bank Strategic Portfolios, National Bank Managed Portfolios and NBI Private Wealth Management Service sections.
+For further information about these services, please see the NBI Private Wealth Management Service section.